lovell/sharp/docs/README.md

 <img src="https://cdn.jsdelivr.net/gh/lovell/sharp@main/docs/image/sharp-logo.svg" width="160" height="160" alt="sharp logo" align="right">

-The typical use case for this high speed Node.js module is to convert large images in common formats to smaller, web-friendly JPEG, PNG, WebP, GIF and AVIF images of varying dimensions.
+The typical use case for this high speed Node-API module is to convert large images in common formats to smaller, web-friendly JPEG, PNG, WebP, GIF and AVIF images of varying dimensions.

+It can be used with all JavaScript runtimes that provide support for Node-API v9, including Node.js >= 18.17.0, Deno and Bun.

 Resizing an image is typically 4x-5x faster than using the quickest ImageMagick and GraphicsMagick settings